beejjorgensen/bgpython/src/bgpython_chapter_08_lists.md

 z = [x, y]
 ```

-Rememeber that _lists are reference types_.
+Remember that _lists are reference types_.
 So we have a list `x` and
 `y`, and both of these are _referred to_ in list `z`.

 In that example, how could we access elements of the lists-in-list?

-We're going to use square bracket notation again, but even moreso.
+We're going to use square bracket notation again, but even more-so.

 ``` {.py}
 x = [1, 2, 3]